knative-extensions/eventing-autoscaler-keda/test/README.md

 cluster._

-If you have already created your own Kubernetes cluster but haven't installed Knative, you can run with `test/e2e-tests.sh --run-tests`.
+If you have already created your own Kubernetes cluster but haven't installed Knative, you can run with `test/e2e-tests.sh --run-tests (--kafka-source|--kafka-mt-source)`.

 If you want to skip tearing down your cluster, add the `--skip-teardowns` flag.